ArcadiusK/cornerfind-angular/README.md

 • Built with fullstack javascript Angular.js, NodeJS, MongoDB, Express.js

-• To run this web app type "node start" in the terminal
+• To run this web app type "node start" in the terminal.
+This is will run app.js from the server folder as specified in package.json file in the "scripts" section.